epfl-ada/ada-2024-project-nhsvd/README.md

      + Ignore character's metadata to preserve more sample across movies (no Actor-Specific Analysis).
      + Strive to perform Actor-Specific Analysis regardless of the smaller sample size for Movie-Specific Analysis.
      + Do Movie-Specific Analysis on every character found by NER, and Actor-Specific Analysis on those appeared in `character.metadata.tsv`.
+   - We are considering using IMDb or TMDb to add character and actor details.
+Do you recommend any specific fields from these sources that could enhance our analysis?
+Are there any integration challenges we should anticipate?